ngaydos/customer-ticket-classifier/README.md

 The Gradient Boosted Model performed at an accuracy of approximately 95% on a testing data set.
 Simply selecting the most common class for every value resulted in an accuracy of 87% so there is significant improvement on the current process.
 The ROC AUC score for the model on the test set was .97.
 The Naive Bayes model had a significantly lower accuracy (89%) but had a precision score of .9.

 ![image roc_auc curve](roc_auc.png)

+## Deployment

+This model is support team agnostic and due to the modular nature of the code in both transformer.py and model.py can be applied to any company with a multi-team or escalation system.